7 (David Guetta album): Background and release

 7 is a two-disc collection, with the first disc including Guetta's commercial pop collaborations.
 The second disc features a mixtape of underground house and dance music credited to Jack Back which was revealed to be an alias of Guetta's.
 The album's name has a special meaning to Guetta; elaborating on the theme and name of the album he said "it is my seventh album, but the number seven also represents the end of a cycle; a week is seven days, the creation of the world in the Bible is seven days and my birthday is on (Nov.
 7).
 That number is kind of magic to me."
 In an interview with DJ Pete Tong, Guetta said the album represented a full cycle and return to his house roots.
 "I originally started in underground house music, playing all the raves and underground clubs in Paris.
 I wanted to make music just for fun, with absolutely no commercial approach to it.
 I want to make every type of music that I like, I'm doing it for the love of music."

 "It represents a different side of me.
 Basically, I come from house music, and I wanted to go to my roots and just do something for fun.
 It's a double album, so the idea is not to compromise.
 The first album is completely pop, and the second album is completely underground.
 Instead of trying to do a little bit of everything on the same record I'm like, OK, let’s go hard!
 All the way pop and all the way electronic." — Guetta on his "double album" and alias 'Jack Back'.

 Alongside the release of the album's official singles, a number of other songs were released throughout the recording of the album.
 On 27 March 2017, Guetta released "Light My Body Up" featuring frequent collaborator Nicki Minaj and Lil Wayne which reached the top twenty in Finland and France but only reaching number 64 in the UK.
 This was then followed on 28 April by the release of "Another Life", a collaborative release with Dutch DJ Afrojack and featuring vocals from singer songwriter Ester Dean.
 Then "Complicated" with Dimitri Vegas & Like Mike featuring Kiiara was released on 28 July.

 On 3 November Guetta and Afrojack released "Dirty Sexy Money" featuring Charli XCX and French Montana.
 The following month, Guetta and Dutch DJ Martin Garrix released their collaboration "So Far Away" featuring Jamie Scott and Romy Dya.
 Guetta and Dutch EDM duo Showtek sampled the classic 90s dance song "Show Me Love" for their collaboration "Your Love", released in June 2018.
-These songs along with "Mad Love" with Sean Paul and Becky G are included on some of the international releases of the album.
+These songs along with "Mad Love" with Sean Paul featuring Becky G are included on some of the international releases of the album.